 Me: “What do you want for dinner?
 Any specific choices?”

 Husband: “Do we have eggs?”

 Husband: “Could you make some egg curry, coz I am really craving for it”.

 I: Yes, of course.
 But one question, though, are you hungry or you are craving for egg curry?”

-And this conversation between us happens all the time whenever Abhishek wants egg curry! 🙂
+And this conversation between us happens all the time whenever Husband wants egg curry! 🙂

 Related: Restaurant Style Shahi Kaju Curry